 just to see

-It has always only been a question of recognition, reciprocity and redress.
-The Afropessimist are correct in noting that recognition, reciprocity and redress for the Black has never arrived.
-It is this ‘correctness’ which makes many feel the “word salad” of Afropessimist theory needs to be able to more concretely express their abstractions in terms that address the immediate concerns of Black death.
-In the first instance, this dubious claim makes it seem as if the proletariat is reading Marx’s Capital cover to cover without the necessity of critical pedagogy or that Marx’s complex and abstract structural analysis of capital serves no function or purpose in the struggle against capital because “it uses big words.”
-In the second instance, such a critique forgoes the fact that social theory as an analysis of abstract and complex system of chaos and violence is an abstract and linguistically complex activity.
+The Afropessimist note that recognition, reciprocity and redress for the Black has never arrived.
+It is this claim which makes many feel that Afropessimist theorists need to be able to more concretely express their abstractions in terms that address the immediate concerns of Black death.
+In the first instance, this dubious claim makes it seem as if the proletariat is reading Marx’s Capital cover to cover without any critical pedagogy or that Marx’s complex and abstract structural analysis of capital serves no function or purpose in the struggle against capital because “it uses big words.”
+In the second instance, such a critique forgoes the fact that social theory as an analysis of an abstract and complex system of chaos and systemic terror is an abstract and linguistically complex activity.
 Such an idea is no reason to not learn, educate, summarize, synthesize and popularize in a variety of ways.
-Such a thing is possible, but it begins with believing in the so-called “masses” capacity to learn, grow and build a ‘creative intellect,’ an ‘intellect-in-action.’
+Such a thing is possible, but it begins with believing in the so-called “Black masses’” capacity to learn, grow and possess a ‘creative intellect,’ an ‘intellect-in-action.’
 Not to mention, such an idea, presupposes that ‘the Black masses’ are not already producing, engaging, and constructing their own abstract analysis to describe the grammar of their suffering in ways that would only be read as anti or non-philosophical in the eyes of academia proper.
 The third and final point, why should anti-Black terror prevent the activity of Black abstraction – at each and every level of abstraction – and why wouldn’t this philosophical and conceptual praxis of abstraction be important to and for “the absolute overturning, the absolute turning of this motherfucker out”?
 In other words, why is Thought itself not a field of battle?

-Part of what must be done is refusing the alibi which overstates the claim that Black graduate students and faculty have always come from or officially entered into the middle class.
-Every nigger with a PhD knows that we are still Rubi Bridges on the first day of school, every day of school.
+Part of what must be done is an outright refusal of the alibi which overstates the claim that to be in the academy is to have always come from or officially entered into the middle class.
+Every nigger with a PhD knows that we are still essentially Rubi Bridges on the first day of school, every day of school.
 Franco ‘Bifo’ Beradi’s work on and about the ‘cognitariat’ gets us close, but does not fully encapsulate what it means to be a thinking Slave.
-We therefore must connect the terror of the University to the gentrification in the street.
+We therefore must connect the terror of the University to the gentrification of the streets.
 We must connect the high-prices of these institutions to the stripping of resources from communities.
 We must locate within the Universities’ structural accumulation of debt, the external seeds of a dispersal of reactionary anti-intellectualism.
 We must refuse and defuse the inside-outside of the University.
-Black Studies is not an academic enterprise, it is an exercise in Black thought, study, and struggle.
+Black Studies is not an academic enterprise; it is an exercise in Black thought, study, and struggle.
 The Universe is our University.
 The University, however, is parasitic upon the Universe, insofar as it marks an enclosure through which its conceptual apparatus architects itself through demarcations of self-righteous access.
-This is why the solution to the “problem of jargon” in academic Black studies is not “shutting the Black intellectual up” but abolishing the University and opening every lecture hall, classroom, speaker series, discussion and black boxed form of commoditized education to the public for free.
+This is why the solution to the “problem of jargon” in academic Black studies is not “shutting the Black intellectual up” but abolishing the University and opening every lecture hall, classroom, speaker series, discussion and black boxed form of commoditized education to the public – for free.
 The University makes a cut in the Universe, bundles the resources within its apparatus, then measures the learned and the unlearned in accordance to a metric of anti-Black aptitude, only to limit its bundled resources to the self-selected few.
 The University is a country-club for the intelligentsia.
 These resources are more than political economic resources.
-Reducing the University to financial value and assessment would repeat neoliberalism’s assumption of equating education and learnedness with economic obtainment.
-The University is a business, but it is unique form of business.
+Reducing the University to financial assessment would repeat neoliberalism’s assumption of equating education and learnedness with economic obtainment.
+The University is a business, but it is a unique form of business.
 It is an enterprise of abstraction, a market for the production of hegemonic conceptualization.
-Black study is an exercise in thought, struggle and abstraction.
+Black study is an exercise in thought, struggle, ideation and abstraction.
 Just as many in the past could not see what function or utility a Slave would get out of a book, while simultaneously banning them from reading them, this same logic functions today against Black abstraction.
-It states: What function or utility would we, we who are Slaves (rather consciously or unconsciously the parallax view of the lynching trees haunts with slavery), get out of the abstract?
-Almost as if to say, “If it does not feed me, if it does not clothe me, if does not put a stop to the immediacy of my slavery, I will not put up with it.
+It states: What function or utility would we, we who are Slaves (rather consciously or unconsciously the parallax view is haunted by the afterlives of slavery), get out of the abstract?
+Almost as if to say, “If it does not feed me, if it does not clothe me, if does not put a stop to the immediacy of my slavery, I will not put up with it.”
 But, let us follow where-ever this dark road leads.
 Let us see what happens in drivel, mumble, and obtuse obscurity.
 Let us enter the Blackness of abstraction.
 Perhaps, we will find that thing we had been looking for all along.
 Why, nothingness that’s all.
-Perhaps, we will finally find nothingness.
+Perhaps, we will finally find nothing.